haumea11/haumea11.github.io/about/index.md

 <center><a href="http://haumea11.github.io/"><b>John Markiewicz</b></a> is a minimal, one column jekyll theme.</center>

 ## Features
-* Minimal, you can focus on your content
+* Minimal, you can focus on your minimums
-* Responsive
+* Responsorial
-* Disqus integration
+* Discus integration
-* Syntax highlighting
+* SynTeX highlighting
-* Optional post image
+* Optianal post image
 * Social icons
 * Page for sharing projects
 * Optional background image